geek-repo/Sarthak/2019/August/Blockchain/parts/2/Solidity-creation.md

 <br/>

-In part 3 we will start building our event and smart contract for our c2.
+In part 3 we will start building our smart contract for our c2.

 part 3 is [here](/2019/August/Blockchain/parts/3/contracts.html)